waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Agent & Tool Development
 - **Systematic Problem-Solving:** Trust game data over intuition.
 Add debug logging to tools as a first step, not a last resort.
 - **Immediate Action:** Log all data and fix all tools in the turn of discovery.
 This includes disproven hypotheses to avoid repeating mistakes.
-- **Tool Development Status (Functional):** `gem_pathfinder_v2`: The pathfinder's core logic is now considered reliable.
-Past failures were primarily due to user error, specifically not using the `ignorable_coords` parameter to tell the tool to path around movable obstacles during puzzle-solving.
+- **Tool Development Status:** `gem_pathfinder_v2`: The pathfinder's core logic is now considered reliable.
+Past failures were primarily due to user error (attempting to path to unreachable locations) or flawed assumptions about game mechanics (e.g., trainer impassability).